euler-room/HPC-tutorial/docs/getting_started.md

 $ ./hpcts cleanup
 $ ./hpcts start
 ```
-NOTE:  The cleanup script removes ALL containers, images and volumes except the mongo and mariadb images.
+NOTE:  The cleanup script removes ALL containers, images and volumes except the mariadb image.
 If you're getting database errors we recommend you remove these manually with these docker commands:

 ```
 $ docker image list
-$ docker image rm [IMAGE IDs for mongo and mariadb images]
+$ docker image rm [IMAGE IDs for mariadb image]
 $ ./hpcts start
 ```